DarienLibrary/website_content/content/_finished/kindle/kindle.md

 <br />

 ### Kindle Fire
-You may download Kindle e-Books directly to your device without using a computer.
-Simply download the OverDrive app then create an OverDrive account.
+Download the OverDrive app then create an OverDrive account.
 This account is different from your Library one.
 It will allow your reading progress and bookmarks to be synced to any other device you have the OverDrive app on (e.g. tablet or smartphone).
 [More help](http://help.overdrive.com/customer/portal/articles/1481257-getting-started-with-kindle-fire-devices "More help").

 In the OverDrive app, search for Darien Library.
 Tap on the star to favorite the Library.
 Then you can browse for books or search for a specific title.